Multivariate homogeneity of groups dispersions (variances)

 among treatments with small, unequal numbers of samples.
 Setting

-when using betadisper
+bias.adjust=TRUE when using betadisper imposes a

 \(\sqrt{n/(n-1)}\) correction (Stier et al. 2013).